Support road.cc

 Swapping from a double to a triple, or the reverse, is quite an expensive process because you need to change other groupset components too.

 Bikes with single chainrings are nothing new, of course – there are millions of them out there – but most aren’t particularly performance-orientated.
+Over recent years, though, single chainring setups have become a popular option, beginning when SRAM introduced its first 1x drivetrain for mountain bikes in 2012, and extending onto gravel and road.

 SRAM offers single chainring versions of its road groupsets with wide-range cassettes.

-SRAM says that these 1x (pronounced ‘one by’) groupsets are simpler because there’s no front mech or front shifter, there’s no chance of the chain rubbing on a non-existent front mech, and they’re quieter on rough surfaces.
+1x groupsets are simpler because there’s no front derailleur or front shifter, there’s no chance of the chain rubbing on a non-existent front derailleur, and they can be quieter on rough surfaces.

-The SRAM alternative
+The SRAM double chainset alternative

-SRAM therefore offers chainring combinations of 46/33, 48/35, and 50/37, plus the Force Wide system has a 43/30 crankset.
+SRAM therefore offers chainring combinations of 46/33, 48/35, and 50/37, plus the Force Wide and Rival Wide systems have a 43/30 chainset.

-However, all these chainsets are designed to work only with SRAM's 12-speed system.
-In terms of the gearing they provide and how you'd use them, they pretty much map against the double chainsets we've discussed.
+However, all these chainsets are designed to work only with SRAM’s 12-speed system.
+In terms of the gearing they provide and how you’d use them, they pretty much map against the double chainsets we've discussed.
 If you're used to 53/39 you'd choose a SRAM 50/37.
 Happy with 52/36?
 Go for SRAM 48/35.
-The SRAM 46/33 gives a roughly equivalent set of gears to a compact chainset while the 43/30 is SRAM's answer to sub-compacts.
+The SRAM 46/33 gives a roughly equivalent set of gears to a compact chainset, while the 43/30 is SRAM's answer to sub-compacts.

 How much difference does a new chainset make?

-Do the same thing with a compact chainset (50 x 11) and you’ll get to 42.8mph, and with a semi-compact (52 x 11) you’ll get to 44.5mph.
+Do the same thing with a compact chainset (50 x 11) and you’ll get to 42.8mph.

-In short, a compact chainset will give you some small gears for keeping moving up steep hills while a 53/39 chainset will allow you to keep the pressure on for longer on fast descents.
+In short, a compact chainset will give you some small gears for keeping moving up steep hills while a 52/36 chainset will allow you to keep the pressure on for longer on fast descents.

 Changing chainrings